-When I started visiting colleges through EducatedQuest I became more interested in housing for college students.
+Years before starting EducatedQuest I was a city planner.
+So, when I started visiting colleges, I became more interested in housing for college students.
 Housing is one of the few college costs that could go up or down, depending on how astute students and families are, even at the point of choosing a college.
 I also like to eat, probably more than I should, so I became more interested in meals and meal plans.

 I always tell families of college-bound juniors and seniors to pick up apartment rental circulars when they visit the larger schools.
 Most large schools, especially state universities and private universities in very large cities, cannot offer on-campus housing to every student based on what every student is likely to want.

-I have visited six of these schools, five since I have operated this site.
-I am most familiar with Illinois, the most residential campus, since I earned a masters degree there.
+For example, for those who are looking at the Midwestern public universities in the Big Ten, I am most familiar with Illinois, the most residential campus, since I earned a masters degree there.
 The university communities, Champaign and Urbana, have a very good public bus system.
 The more willing you are to ride the bus, the less expensive off campus housing will be.
 If you want to live within walking distance of campus, the university’s housing will be the lower cost option.
 It is impossible to have a car at Illinois; parking on campus is either metered or exceptionally limited.
 So a student will not get the best of both worlds: cheap housing and parking near campus.
 The same is true at Wisconsin, a place that I have visited often.
 It is less true at Ohio State, which borders a relatively inexpensive–but not the nicest–neighborhood in Columbus.

 This can be very difficult at a school such as Illinois, Indiana or Purdue, where most students do not live in the community during the summer.
 Fraternities and sororities at these schools can undercut the sublet rents; they also sublet rooms during the summer.
 It’s easier to sublet at a more urban school when the local housing market is expensive and students from out-of-town colleges want to live near your campus during the summer.

 While the price of housing and meals could conceivably drop for students who go to larger schools, this is not often true for students who attend smaller schools and must live on campus for four years.
-Yes, the meal costs could drop, presuming that students are willing to cook instead of use the dining hall.
+Yes, meal costs could drop, presuming that students are willing to cook instead of use the dining hall.
 But the costs of an on-campus apartment on a per-semester basis will almost always be higher than they will be for a room in a residence hall.
 The upside: students will live in that apartment only through the school year.
 They will not need to look for someone to take over the rent during the summer.

 Sharing is caring!